Tips to stay safe while travelling in Mexico

 Tourists often joke about ‘Montezuma’s revenge’, as the local tap water and food are infamous for causing diarrhea and other sicknesses.
 Stick to bottled water and watch out for things that have been prepared with tap water, like ice and salads.
 Street food vendors are everywhere, and if you’d like to indulge it’s best to buy only piping hot foods.
 Dairy products can also cause problems as they may not be pasteurised.
 Practise safe food and water precautions while travelling in Mexico.
 Remember: Boil it, cook it, peel it, or leave it!

-While Mexico has a national health care system, you’ll have to be sure that your travel insurance covers any health-related emergencies.
-If you don’t have coverage, you might be required to pay for treatment upfront.
 There are certainly quality hospitals and clinics in Mexico, but not all clinics have English-speaking staff.
 Also, be aware that the quality and availability of medical services decreases outside of the larger urban centres.
+Similar to Canada and the U.S., the number for emergency police, fire and medical emergency services is 911.

 Make sure your travel insurance covers you for emergency medical evacuation.
 If you are unwell outside of a major city you may need to be transported for medical care which can be very expensive.

 In some areas in Central America and Mexico, certain insects carry and spread diseases like American trypanosomiasis (Chagas disease), chikungunya, dengue fever, leishmaniasis, malaria, onchocerciasis (river blindness), West Nile virus, and Zika virus.
-Travellers are advised to take precautions against bites.
+Travellers are advised to take precautions against bites2.

 Hurricanes and earthquakes can lead to delays and cancellations.
 Make sure your travel insurance policy covers you for natural disasters.